ahoys/discaptcha/readme.md

 3. [Install Node.js if not already.](https://nodejs.org/en/)
 4. [Download the newest Discaptcha release](https://github.com/ahoys/discaptcha/releases) and extract it to somewhere.
 5. Run `npm install` in the extraction folder.
-6. Open the `.env` inside the extraction folder (it may be hidden on some OSes) and read the [configuration section](https://github.com/ahoys/discaptcha#Configuration) below.
+6. Open the `.env`-file inside the extraction folder (it may be hidden on some OSes) and read the [configuration section](https://github.com/ahoys/discaptcha#Configuration) below.
 7. Invite the bot to your server(s) with your web browser.
-Use the following url: https://discordapp.com/oauth2/authorize?&client_id=YOUR_APP_CLIENT_ID_HERE&scope=bot&permissions=0 (Replace YOUR_APP_CLIENT_ID_HERE with the application id of the bot (see step 2)).
+You can do this with the OAuth2 URL Generator in Discord Developer Portal > your application > OAuth2. **Make sure to check "applications.commands" to enable bot interactions.**
-8. Use command `node discaptcha` to run the bot.
-It should now appear online in your server(s).
+8. Run `node discaptcha` to start the bot.
+The bot should now appear online.
 9. Create a new server role "bots" or similar and give it to the bot.
 The role should be on top of the other roles and have an "Administrator" permission enabled.
-10. Give the bot a command to install itself: `@Discaptcha install`.
-This must be done on all servers (guilds) where you want to use the bot.
+10. Give the bot a command to install itself: `/install`.
+This is done via slash commands.
+The command must be executed on all servers where you want to use the bot.
 Do note that the process may take quite a while on large servers as the bot will give the verified role to all users.

 That's all.
 Discaptcha is now functional.
-Type `@Discaptcha help` for a list of commands.
-You must always mention the bot to activate a command.
+Try it out with `/verifyme`.

 _Tip: Use a separate hidden channel to test your bots._

 ## Configuration

 In order to use the bot, you are required to link the bot to the Discord application you created in the installation step 2.
-This linking is done by providing the bot some key values via an `.env`-file.
+This linking is done by providing the bot some key values via an `.env`-file that can be edited with a text editor.

 _Note that some OSes may hide the file by default._